Traves-Theberge/chat_ui/README.md

 - **Prompt Templates**: Click the "Prompt Templates" button in the sidebar to access the Prompt Templates modal.
 - **Apply Template**: Select a template and fill in any placeholders in the PlaceholderFillModal.
 This modal allows you to input text for placeholders marked as `{{placeholder_name}}` in the template content.
 - **File Placeholders**: For placeholders marked as `{{file_reference}}`, you can upload text-based files.
 The content of the uploaded file will replace the placeholder in the template.
 Supported file formats include .txt, .html, .css, .js, .json, .xml, and .md.
-- **Text-to-Speech**: Click the speaker icon next to a message to listen to it.
-Click the speaker icon in the chat header to listen to the entire conversation.

-## Text-to-Speech Functionality

-This application integrates ElevenLabs' text-to-speech API to provide audio playback of messages and conversations.

-### Features:
-- Convert individual messages to speech
-- Convert entire conversations to speech
-- Uses ElevenLabs' Jessica voice with the eleven_turbo_v2_5 model

-### How it works:
-1. The application sends the text to the ElevenLabs API.
-2. The API returns an audio stream.
-3. The audio is then played through the user's speakers using the Web Audio API.

-### Usage:
-- To hear a single message: Click the speaker icon next to the message.
-- To hear the entire conversation: Click the speaker icon in the chat header.

-### Technical Details:
-- The `textToSpeech` function in `src/utils/elevenlabsUtils.js` handles the API call to ElevenLabs.
-- The `speakMessage` and `speakConversation` functions in `src/store/chatStore.jsx` manage the audio playback.

-### Note:
-Ensure your ElevenLabs API key is correctly set in your environment variables for this feature to work.

 ## Prompt Templates